tuProlog/2p-kt/documentation/src/orchid/resources/wiki/Developers Guide/parsing.md

 They are to be considered _implementation_ modules and they must only depend on their respective ANTLR runtime.
 Accordingly, they must NOT depend on any other module in 2P-Kt.

-## Work

-**Understanding main ANTLR features:**
-- Declaring a grammar -> grammar GrammarName
-- Strings/Identifiers match -> str : 'hello' ID; ID : [a-z]+; WS : [ \t\r\n]+ -> skip
-    in this example, we define a match with a keyword 'hello' followed by ad ID, this ID is a string composed by lowercase letters and whitespaces, tab and new line are ignored.
-- Grammar with embedded actions: we can use the `@header` and `@members` annotation to extend functionality to generated grammar.
-    Remember that only the code written in target language goes into these annotations.
-    For example:
-    - @header{ import java.util.HashMap }
-    - @members{ HashMap meme = new HashMap(); }

-    Near grammar rules we can add code in the specific target language to extend functionality.

-   `statement : expr NEWLINE { System.out.println($expr.value);}
-    | ID '=' expr NEWLINE { mem.put($ID.text, new Integer($expr.value)); }`
-- We can also define additionally options, into the `option` statement, like:
-    - superClass: class that the generated class have to extend
-    - tokenVocab: token vocabulary for the parser

-**Understanding Kotlin DSL for Gradle:**

-Kotlin general purpose features are optimal to develop every application type, but exists a lot of features that allow to use Kotlin as a dsl (domain specific language):
-- Lambda Expression: (parameters list) -> return type, for example (String) -> Unit
-- High-Order functions: we can use functions like all other data value in the language:

-        class Test{
-            fun setOne(one: String){//code}
-            fun setTwo(two: String){//code}
-        }

-        fun test(action: (Test) -> Unit) : Test {
-            val t = Test()
-            action(t)
-            return t
-        }

-        test{
-            it.setOne("one")
-            it.setTwo("two")
-        }

-    test function accept as parameter a lambda (Test) -> Unit and returns an instance of class Test. dsl languages try to eliminate useless repetition: in fact, this code could be optimize eliminating 'it' reference:

-        test{
-            setOne(..)
-            setTwo(..)
-        }

-    If we replace  test with dependencies, setOne with compile and setTwo with testCompile, we got a gradle dsl:

-        dependencies{
-            compile("something")
-            testCompile("something")
-        }
-- Lambda expression with receiver
-The main Kotlin dsl features for Gradle are:
-- apply
-- dependencies
-- configurations
-- task (several types)
-- file
-An example:

-        dependencies{
-            api("org.antlr", "antlr4-runtime", Versions.org_antlr)
-            implementation(kotlin("stdlib-jdk8"))
-            testImplementation(kotlin("test-junit"))
-        }

-#### Grammar
+> TODO documentation below must be rewritten

+### ANTLR Grammar for Prolog

 The main ANTLR grammar feature is the `expression` rule.
 The purpose is to parse an expression, like `3 + 4 * 5`, with right operators' associativity and priorities: how to do that?
-Prolog has an internal representation of priority, that is a number range between 0 and 1200 (**0 identifies the highest priority**).
-When we have an expression, we have to understand which of the following situations we are facing: XFY, YFX, YF, XF, XFX, FX, FY.
+Prolog has an internal representation of priority, that is a number in the range between 0 and 1200 (**0 identifies the highest priority**).

+When we have an expression, we have to understand which of the following situations we are facing: `XFY`, `YFX`, `YF`, `XF`, `XFX`, `FX`, `FY`.
 The action we have to do is different depending on these situations.
-If we have the YFX, we need to memorize the left term, then parse the operator, making sure it's not part of disabled operators (for example, if we have a List with elements separated by ',', than ',' must be a disabled operator, because in this context identifies the separation between elements), and memorize right expressions (can be more than one).
+If we have the `YFX`, we need to memorize the left term, then parse the operator, making sure it's not part of disabled operators (for example, if we have a List with elements separated by ',', than ',' must be a disabled operator, because in this context identifies the separation between elements), and memorize right expressions (can be more than one).
 In this case, right expressions have higher priority, so we have to parse the expression with a lower priority level, as aforementioned.
 Below a parser expression extract of grammar.